Rocky Hinds: UNLV

+College statistics

 Professional

 On January 15, 2010 Rocky Hinds was signed by the Omaha Beef of the Indoor Football League.
 Later on, the Bloomington Extreme acquired the rights to Hinds.
 On April 12, Rocky made his indoor football debut by starting for the Extreme against the Chicago Slaughter.
 In that game, Hinds completed 16 of 30 passes with 4 touchdowns and 1 interception, but the Express lost 50-43.
 He played for the Bloomington Edge for two years and lead the team to two playoff appearances.
 On October 21, 2011, the Allen Wranglers signed Hinds.

 Wichita Wild

 In 2013, Hinds signed with the Wichita Wild of the Champions Professional Indoor Football League (CPIFL).
 During his first year with the Wild, Hinds finished the season with a quarterback rating of 102.18, completing 183 of 296 pass attempts, scoring 49 passing touchdowns and 8 rushing touchdowns for 2117 total yards.
 His play earned him several awards including Championship Game MVP, CPIFL Offensive Player of the Week (Week 3) and an honorable mention as CPIFL MVP of the year.
 In 2014, Hinds lead the Wild to the best record in the CPIFL, while also winning the league's MVP award.